velysebee/portfolio_v2/content/pages/about.md

       I graduated from the Rhode Island School of Design in 2024 with a BFA in Film/Animation/Video.
-I developed my thesis project, "[Chasing Butterflies](/chasing-butterflies)" and worked as a production lead on my projects as well as a collaborative film, "[Curse Reverse](/curse-reverse)".
+I developed my thesis project about my cat, "[Chasing Butterflies](/chasing-butterflies)" and worked as a production lead on my projects as well as a collaborative film, "[Curse Reverse](/curse-reverse)".